JdeRobot/RoboticsAcademy/_pages/user_guide.md

 toc_icon: "cog"
 ---

+**Robotics Academy** supports Linux (Ubuntu 18.04, 20.04, 22.04 and other distributions), MacOS and Windows.

+# 1. Installation

-**Robotics-Academy** supports Linux (Ubuntu 18.04, 20.04 and other distributions), MacOS and Windows.
-The installation has been greatly simplified, as all the required dependencies are already pre-installed in the Robotics-Academy Docker Image.
-The users of this release should:
+The installation of ROS, Gazebo, etc. has been greatly simplified, as all the required dependencies are already pre-installed in the Robotics-Academy Docker Image (RADI).
+The users should:

 1. Download [Docker](https://docs.docker.com/get-docker/).
 Windows users should choose WSL 2 backend Docker installation if possible, as it has better performance than Hyper-V.